Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Related Work

-In this paper, we proposed a novel network that can learn much more stable class descriptors to generally represent all classes across the whole meta learning process.
-This avoids the meta shift and achieves state-of-the-art performance.
+In this paper, we propose a novel semantic regularization network under the meta-learning framework.
+This network is able to learn a common semantic space where all classes can be regularized by the semantic basis in that space.
+This avoids the meta shift problem and achieves state-of-the-art performance.